 Buying Belgian Chocolate in Brussels

 Next to Swiss chocolates, Belgian chocolates are rated some of the best in the world.
 There is a reason for this.
 Belgians take chocolate making very seriously.
 Just like beer making.
-Therefore if you are buying chocolate from Brussels, be sure to take home some of the best.
 There are thousands of varieties to choose from and endless choices to be made.
 However, there are also a few tips to ensure you buy chocolates at the right price and that they are stored and savoured properly.

 There are many souvenir shops along the Grand Place (Grote Markt) that sell boxes of Belgian chocolates all staked up together and sold at deep ‘discounts’.
 These boxes are the mass manufactured type that are not even sold in supermarkets.

-If you are looking for the really good handmade chocolates then go to one of the following chocolate outlets to taste and see the chocolates for yourself.
-These are the high quality chocolates that are made daily by hand using the best quality chocolate.
+If you are looking for the really good handmade chocolates then go to one of the following outlets to taste and see them yourself.
+These are high quality and are made daily by hand using the best quality ingredients.
 From least to most expensive: Leonidas, Neuhaus, Godiva and Pierre Marcolini’s.

-A chocolaterie is a chocolate shop.
-Familiarise yourself with the different types of chocolates.
-When you enter the chocolate shops you will often see a counter filled with chocolates and some empty gift boxes stacked up on the counter with different prices.
+At the chocolaterie, familiarise yourself with the different types of chocolates.
+When you enter the shop you will often see a counter filled with chocolates and some empty gift boxes stacked up on the counter with different prices.

 If you don’t really mind which chocolates go into your selection, simply ask for a pre-packed box.
 Quick, easy and still delicious!
 Otherwise here is a small list of the types of chocolates you can select from.